Current: | 2024–25 RIT Tigers women's ice hockey season |

 Conference Season: | ECAC West: 2011, 2012 |

-The RIT Tigers women's ice hockey team is one of two college ice hockey teams representing Rochester Institute of Technology in suburban Rochester, New York.
-The team moved to NCAA Division I women's ice hockey as a member of College Hockey America (CHA) for the 2012–13 season, after many years at Division III as part of the ECAC West conference.
-The Tigers' conference affiliation was transferred to Atlantic Hockey America (AHA) following the merger of CHA and the Atlantic Hockey Association in April 2024.[1]
+The Tigers moved to NCAA Division I women's ice hockey as a member of College Hockey America (CHA) for the 2012–13 season, after many years at Division III as part of the ECAC West conference.
+The team's conference affiliation was transferred to Atlantic Hockey America following the merger of CHA and Atlantic Hockey in April 2024.[3]

-RIT added women's varsity hockey for the 1975–1976 season.
+RIT added women's varsity ice hockey for the 1975–1976 season.
 After many years in the ECAC East, RIT moved to the ECAC West league for the 2007–08 season.
 The team made three NCAA tournament appearances at the Division III level, in 2007, 2011, and 2012, with a record of 5–2 in tournament games.
 They lost their lone game in the 2007 campaign to Amherst College.
 In their 2011 campaign, the lady Tigers lost at home, in the Frozen Four final, to Norwich University.

 In 2012, the Tigers won their first national championship, on home ice, against Norwich University.
 It was the third-ever national championship for RIT's athletic program and first in women's sports.[4]
 [5]

-After a successful first season at the division I level going 16–16–5, even after losing their first DI game 6–2 to the Mercyhurst Lakers, the Tigers advanced to the CHA semifinals where they fell to the Syracuse Orange 2–1 in overtime.
 The next season was yet another season to remember.
-The Tigers participated in the Frozen Frontier.
-A 10-day hockey festival at Rochester's Frontier Field.
-The Tigers fell to Clarkson University 6–2.
-The Tigers went on to win 11 out of their last 18 to win the CHA championship 2–1 in double overtime against the team that defeated them in their first ever division I game, the Mercyhurst Lakers.
+The Tigers participated in the Frozen Frontier, a ten-day hockey festival at Rochester's Frontier Field.
+The Tigers fell 2–6 to the Clarkson Golden Kights.
+The Tigers went on to win eleven out of their last eighteen games and won the CHA championship 2–1 in double overtime against the team that defeated them in their first ever Division I game, the Mercyhurst Lakers.

 In 2015, Bruce Bates, an MIT trustee emeritus and women's ice hockey season ticket holder, donated RIT's first athletic endowment to the women's ice hockey team, to support the head coach position.[8]

 On July 10, 2018, it was announced that long-time head coach Scott McDonald would be stepping down as head coach of the women's hockey team.
-He left as the all-time victory leader for the women's team, compiling a 205-154-29 record in 12 seasons.[7]
-Chad Davis was announced as his replacement on August 22, 2018[8] with former Buffalo Beauts player Hannah McGowan being hired as assistant coach.[9]
-On April 30, 2020, it was reported that RIT parted ways with Davis and McGowan as coaches.
-Davis compiled a 24-37-9 record in two seasons as head coach.[10]
+He left as the all-time victory leader for the women's team, compiling a 205-154-29 record in 12 seasons.[9]
+Chad Davis was announced as his replacement on August 22, 2018[10] with former Buffalo Beauts player Hannah McGowan being hired as assistant coach.[11]

-On July 17, 2020, former RIT women's hockey player and captain Celeste Brown was named the next head coach of the program.[11]
-[12]
+On July 17, 2020, former RIT hockey player and captain Celeste Brown was named the next head coach of the program.[13]
+[14]

 Won Championship | Lost Championship | Conference Champions | League Leader |